cnojima/vscode-extension-readable-indent/README.md

 This extension contributes the following settings:

-* `readableIndent.alphabetize`: set to `true` to alpha-order the snippet being readble-indented
+* `readableIndent.alphabetize`: set to `true` to alpha-order the snippet being readable-indented.

 ## Known Issues